 The Florida Student Assistance Grant (FSAG) Program is a need-based grant program available to degree-seeking, resident, undergraduate students who demonstrate substantial financial need and are enrolled in participating postsecondary institutions.

 Funding is limited each academic year and an award is not guaranteed from year to year.
 Awards are available in the fall, spring and summer terms.
 Summer term funding is very limited and may not be available each academic year.
 A student must have received an award disbursement in either fall or spring term in order to be considered for a summer term award.

 To be eligible for this grant, the student must meet these requirements each academic year:

 - Complete a FAFSA.

-- Your FAFSA should be processed by SPC's Priority Deadline Date of May 1.
+- Your FAFSA should be processed by the preferred date of May 1.
 Funds are limited.
 There is no guarantee you will receive these funds.
 You must apply early.